kleinfreund/kleinfreund.de/_posts/2016-05-18-music-for-anna.md

 tags:
   - music
 ---
-You asked me to write down some recommendations because you liked the music I was playing whiel you were around.
+You asked me to write down some recommendations because you liked the music I was playing while you were around.
 So here it is.
 Not on a piece of paper, though.

 ## [Bachar Mar-Khalifé – Ya Balad](https://infine-rec.bandcamp.com/album/ya-balad-lp-cd)